NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The next picture shows another manufacturer time-sharing one channel bioamplifier hardware between IBP and Temperature measurements, and there was no sharing of connector socket; this is exactly the opposite of what Nihon Kohden is doing.
 The said manufacturer merely ensures physically it is not possible to make use of both the PRESS and the TEMP socket at the same time.

-Only share the expensive hardware, not the cheap sockets
+This design only shares the expensive hardware, not the cheap sockets